In Standalone Mode

-This page shows how to operate Hive on MR3 in standalone mode using a MySQL database for Metastore.
-Metastore, HiveServer2, and MR3 DAGAppMaster will be running on a master node whereas all MR3 ContainerWorkers will be running on worker nodes.
-By following the instruction, the user will learn:
+This page shows how to operate Hive on MR3 in standalone mode.
+Metastore, HiveServer2, and MR3 DAGAppMaster will be running on a master node while MR3 ContainerWorkers will be running on worker nodes.
+For the Metastore database, we can use either a Derby database included in Hive or a MySQL server.
+By following the instructions, the user will learn:

-- how to install and configure Hive on MR3 in standalone mode
+- how to configure Hive on MR3 in standalone mode

 - how to start and stop HiveServer2

-- Java 17 is available.
-We assume that Java 17 is installed in the same directory on every node.
+- Java 17 should be installed in the same directory on every node.

-- The user has access to a distributed storage such as HDFS or S3.
-In our example, we use S3.
+. - The user has access to a distributed storage such as HDFS and S3.

-Hive on MR3 uses the following components: Metastore, HiveServer2, MR3 DAGAppMaster, and MR3 ContainerWorkers.
+Hive on MR3 consists of the following components: Metastore, HiveServer2, MR3 DAGAppMaster, and MR3 ContainerWorkers.

 In our example, we use a cluster of 5 nodes.